-We urgently need you to help vulnerable children who will spend this Christmas exploited, forgotten and desperate.
+We urgently need you to help vulnerable children who will be homeless this Christmas.

-Today, you can help us to re-write the futures of children like Tania.
+You can help re-write the futures of children like Thiri.
 Thank you.

 World Vision welcomes reports of the repatriation from Syria of three orphaned British children.
 Innocent victims of war should not be punished for the actions of their parents.